masudrahman-dev/masudrahman-dev/README.md

 ### Hi there 👋, I'am Masud
 #### MERN Stack Developer
-I build and maintain web applications that are using MERN-based technologies and also I am playing with problem-solving on code forces.
+Building and maintaining web applications that are using MERN-based technologies and also I am playing with problem-solving on the codeforces.

 Skills: JavaScript | React js | Next js | Node js | Express js | MongoDB | Firebase | C++